sonic-net/DASH/test/docs/testplans/vnet_to_vnet.md

 | UDP IPv6 bidirectional  | Verify traffic originating from one VNET simulated terminates on another simulated VNET. <br><br> Verify counters in DUT in the inbound direction are accurately incremented. <br><br> Verify latency measurements <br> Verify packet loss is 0 (Tx frames - Rx frames = 0) <br><br> Verify configured throughput rate is achieved in traffic statistics  |
 |  ACL inbound | Verify data traffic is allowed and unwanted traffic based on ACL is dropped. <br><br>Verify ACL inbound counters on DUT are incremented
 | ACL outbound  | Verify data traffic is allowed and unwanted traffic based on ACL is dropped. <br><br>Verify ACL outbound counters on DUT are incremented
-| BGP underlay | Verify BGP neighborship is established. <br><br>Verify BGP counters on DUT are incremented
+| BGP underlay | Verify BGP adjacency is established. <br><br>Verify BGP counters on DUT are incremented